-9. Exhibits: All exhibits, including impeachment materials, shall be pre-marked using numbers, with each party assigned a unique number range to avoid duplication.
+11. Exhibits: All exhibits, including impeachment materials, shall be pre-marked using numbers, with each party assigned a unique number range to avoid duplication.
 The parties shall agree on a master set of exhibits, excluding impeachment materials, and shall place such exhibits into numerically tabbed binders, which binders shall not be more than two inches.
 The spine of the binder shall be appropriately labeled and shall indicate the exhibit numbers contained therein.
 On the first day of trial, one copy of any binder shall be provided to the judicial assistant for marking and for use by the judge.
 One copy shall be placed on the witness stand for use by testifying witnesses.
 Counsel shall have their own copies.

 Multi-page exhibits shall be numbered at the bottom of the page with the exhibit number plus the consecutive page number of the exhibit (i.e. Ex.
 17-003 to refer to page 3 of exhibit 17).
 The Court will not admit pages of an exhibit in piecemeal fashion.
 If the parties wish to admit only certain pages of an exhibit, those pages should be separately tabbed and numbered as standalone exhibits.

-10. Deposition Transcripts: Deposition transcripts on which the parties intend to refer to or read from at trial must be lodged with the Court on the first day of trial, and each transcript shall have its own notice of lodging.

-11. Jury Instructions: Counsel shall meet and confer as to jury instructions and verdict forms.
+- 12. Deposition Transcripts: Deposition transcripts on which the parties intend to refer to or read from at trial must be lodged with the Court on the first day of trial, and each transcript shall have its own notice of lodging. - 13.
+Jury Instructions: Counsel shall meet and confer as to jury instructions and verdict forms.
 A joint set of agreed-upon jury instructions and verdict forms shall be lodged with the judicial assistant no later than the first day of trial.
 To the extent possible, the instructions and verdict forms shall be those approved by CACI.
 Unless otherwise agreed, Plaintiff shall prepare, serve and lodge the final set of instructions and verdict forms.
-Special jury instructions may be prepared, served and lodged by the party seeking them.
-The Court does not encourage special jury instructions or verdict forms which vary from the CACI forms unless essential to correctly instruct the jury.

-12. Jury Questionnaires: If either party intends to request the use of a jury questionnaire, the requesting party(ies) shall first meet and confer with other parties and attempt to reach agreement as to the questions, any sharing of costs and the logistics of completing, copying and distributing copies to the parties and the court.
+Special jury instructions may be prepared, served and lodged by the party seeking them. - 14.
+Jury Questionnaires: If either party intends to request the use of a jury questionnaire, the requesting party(ies) shall first meet and confer with other parties and attempt to reach agreement as to the questions, any sharing of costs and the logistics of completing, copying and distributing copies to the parties and the court.
 Thereafter, the requesting party shall serve and lodge with the judicial assistant a joint proposed jury questionnaire (including all written instructions to jurors) by the date of the trial call.
 The parties should specify whether they are requesting that jury questionnaires be used to pre-screen jurors or simply as a list of questions to be asked by the Court during jury selection.
-The Court will not prepare or copy questionnaires.
-For pre-screening, at least 80 copies of the approved questionnaire shall be lodged with the court on the first day of trial.
+The Court will not prepare or copy